 Outside of growth, social media advertising also offers you several other advantages.

-- First, you can use sorting algorithms and analytics to target your ads to specific audiences, something that is impossible with traditional advertising methods.
+- First, you can use sorting algorithms and analytics to target your ads to specific audiences, which is impossible with traditional advertising methods.
 This is the main advantage of social media advertising.
 Being able to target audiences means you have to spend less to reach the same amount of people you'd be reaching with a larger investment in other forms of advertising.

 - Depending on the platform, you can have access to a variety of ad formats.
-Videos, text, photos, messages, shopping ads, lead ads, etc - all capable of enticing and delighting your potential customers.
+Videos, text, photos, messages, shopping ads, lead ads, etc. - all capable of enticing and delighting your potential customers.
 As well, the differing levels of interactivity and intrusiveness work well.
-All very adaptable to your budget as well.
+All are very adaptable to your budget as well.

 - Given how easy it is to track social media ads' effectiveness through online analytics, it's much easier to transition ads into leads and sales than on other platforms.
 Like the ability to target audiences, this increases the efficiency of every dollar you spend on social media significantly.